Arthroscopic Knee Surgery

 Return to work only after our team feels it is safe.
 It could be a few days or a few weeks, depending on how quickly you heal and how much demand your job puts on your knee.
-In general, you can count on returning to work sooner after arthroscopy than after open knee surgery.
+In general, you can count on returning to work sooner after arthroscopic knee surgery than after open knee surgery.
 Obviously, an office worker at a desk job could go back sooner than a manual laborer.

 Home Recovery Exercises

 Rebuilding the muscles that support your knee – quadriceps, hamstrings, and calf muscles – is one of the best ways to help your knee recover fully.
-The sooner you start these exercises the better.
-Your goal is to avoid both over-use of these muscles (this causes inflammation, pain, and swelling) and under-use (this causes stiffness and atrophy).
+The sooner you start these exercises, the better.
+Your goal is to avoid both over-use of these muscles (this causes inflammation, pain, and swelling), and under-use (this causes stiffness and atrophy).
 You will get the most benefit from these exercises if you do them with slow, steady movements, and on both legs to maintain your muscle balance.

 Straight leg raises are another exercise that help rebuild all of the muscles that support your knee.
 Lie on your back and do a “quad set.”
 Lift your leg 8-12 inches, hold 4-6 seconds, then slowly lower and repeat.
 When tolerated, add weights or ask a friend to hold your leg down to provide resistance.

 Walking also helps you regain range of motion in your ankle, knee, and hip.
 Even if you are on crutches and not yet bearing full weight on your leg, you can start walking to improve circulation, and speed the healing process in your leg.
 Try to keep your ankle, knee, and hip bending as normally as possible.
 Gradually put more weight on your leg, and walk a little farther, as tolerated.